3 recommended OTC drugs

 How to find a pharmacy fast for deep vein thrombosis

 Open the interactive map and grant location permission — you'll see pharmacies sorted by distance with their opening hours and a one-tap route in Google Maps.
-For overnight or weekend trips, switch on the 24/7 filter.
+For overnight or weekend trips, switch on the 24/7 filter to keep only the on-call ones.
 For deep vein thrombosis some medicines need a prescription — make sure you have a valid one (electronic or paper) before you leave, to avoid wasted trips.

 For chronic treatment, save your favourite pharmacy in the app and check prices on the comparator — OTC differences between chains can hit 20-40%, while CANAMED-capped Rx items have a fixed maximum but may carry promotions.
 If your treatment for deep vein thrombosis runs on a monthly script, schedule pickup a few days before you run out.